CodeCrew-CodeSchool/SideQuests/README.md

 To build and run the curriculum site locally,

 1. Download Python [here](https://www.python.org/downloads/)
-2. From a command line, go to your cscurr folder and run
+2. From a command line, go to your SIDEQUESTS folder and run

     pip install mkdocs

     pip install mkdocs-material

+    cd src

     mkdocs build